JeffTabiri/para-pro/README.md

 # para-pro
-Examples of parallel programming usage in C with tools like MPI, OpenMP and CUDA.
+Examples of parallel programming usage in C with tools like MPI, pthreads, OpenMP and CUDA.

 ### Resources
 *An Introduction to Parallel Programming* by Peter S. Pacheco.